Ford, Wisconsin: Geography

 Most of Ford's soil is silt loam with a heavy subsoil.
-The southeast corner of the town lies in the hilly terminal moraine that runs from Westboro through Perkinstown and Lublin - dumped by the last glacier.
+The southeastern corner of the town lies in the hilly terminal moraine that runs from Westboro through Perkinstown and Lublin - dumped by the last glacier.
 The rest of Ford is the flatter till plain left by the same glacier.
 The Yellow River and Hay Creek have cut channels through that flatter area.
 Beneath the glacial till, most of Ford's bedrock is volcanogenic metasedimentary rock, with smaller areas of amphibolite and sandstone.

 History

 In mid-summer of 1847 a crew working for the U.S. government surveyed a six-mile square which approximates the current boundaries of Ford.
 Then in October 1854 another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains numerous swamps some of which are of considerable extent they are all unfit for cultivation.
 The surface is Generally level the low Hemlock lands the soil is 3d rate the uplands 2d.
 The whole of the Township is covered with Timber and is chiefly composed of Hemlock and Y Birch.
 The River Enters the Township Near the NW corner of section 1 and flows in a south westerly course with a swift current and has a good motive power for mills.
 There is no improvements on this Township.
 The Hemlock and Swamps Except Alder area covered with moss(?).

 An 1880 map of the area shows a "winter road" from Chippewa County loosely paralleling the Yellow River on the north side.
 This tote road extended through the wilderness all the way to what would become Westboro.
 It was used to ferry supplies to equip logging camps for the winter logging season.
 During this phase the loggers focused on cutting white pine - the most valuable tree - floating the logs down the Yellow in spring log drives.
 This map also shows "Dam built 1871" at the location of Miller Dam.